sendou-ink/sendou.ink/docs/tournament-creation.md

 - Single-elimination can not be a source bracket
 - Double-elimination can only be a source bracket when it comes to people who drop in the losers round (negative placements)
-- All teams start the tournament in the same bracket
 - Only one source bracket per target bracket.